800-282-2882 if you want to be on the program and the email address lrushbow at eibnet.com.

 Comedy Central doesn't have any laughs either.

-Well, it's or Saturday Night Live.
+Well, or Saturday Night Live.

 That was my other option with Saturday Night Live.